Vitamin A For Children: Right Dosage, Benefits, And Side Effects

 1. How does vitamin A affect children?

 Vitamin A supplements reduce the risk of morbidity and mortality in infants and children.
 It helps to enhance vision and immune functions.
-There are no side effects if vitamin A supplements are administered as recommended age-specific dose (9).
+There are no side effects if vitamin A supplements are administered at the recommended age-specific dose (9).

 2. When should vitamin A be given to a child?

-The World Health Organization recommends vitamin A supplementation for children aged 6-59 months as a part of public health interventions.
+The World Health Organization recommends vitamin A supplementation for children aged 6-59 months as a part of public health interventions, especially in areas where vitamin A deficiency is a concern.
 Doctors may recommend further doses if required for various reasons (10).

 3. How often can a child take vitamin A?